sil-org/terraform-aws-idp/terraform/032-db-backup/README.md

-# 032-db-backup - Database backup service
+# Terraform module for a database backup service

-This module is used to run mysqldump and backup files to S3
+This module is used to run mysqldump and backup files to S3 and optionally synchronized to Backblaze B2.

 ## What this does

  - Create an S3 bucket to store backups
  - Create a AWS backup user for script to use
  - Create task definition and scheduled event for db-backup
+ - OPTIONAL: Synchronize the S3 backup to Backblaze B2

 ## Required Inputs